-When an employee is absent more than three (3) work days, he or she shall file with the department a physician's or practitioner's certificate or a personal affidavit form stating the cause of such absence.
+When an employee is absent more than five (5) consecutive work days, the employee, upon their return to work, shall file with the department a physician's or practitioner's certificate or a personal affidavit form stating that the absence was medically necessary and any work restrictions, if applicable.
+If the employee is given work restrictions by their medical provider upon their return to work, the employee will be referred to the City of Burbank's ADA Coordinator in the Management Services Department.